• Skip to primary navigation

 Tips for making nut butter:

 • You’ll need a heavy-duty food processor or blender to grind the nuts.
 The nuts will start off as meal, then move into clumps, then finally into creamy nut butter.
 This takes at least 10 minutes.
-I wanted a super creamy consistency, so I blended mine for closer to 20 minutes.
+I blended mine for closer to 20 minutes.
 I scraped down the sides every so often to make sure that everything was evenly blended.

-• Use the oil if you’d like, but you can leave it out altogether if you blend for a more extended time.
+• Use the oil if you’d like, but a little can add a creamier texture.

 Overview of banana nut butter with a spoon in the jar with nuts and dried bananas scattered on a white background.